exercism/go/concepts/functions/about.md

 Let's quickly cover two terms that are often confused together: `parameters` and `arguments`.
 Function parameters are the names defined in the function's signature, such as `greeting` and `name` in the function `PrintGreetingName` above.
-Function arguments are the real values passed to the function when we invoke the function, i.e. `"Hello"` and `"Katrina"`.
+Function arguments are the concrete values passed to the function parameters when we invoke the function.
+For instance, in the example below, `"Hello"` and `"Katrina"` are the arguments passed to the `greeting` and `name` parameters:

 ```go
 PrintGreetingName("Hello", "Katrina")